-Biological Resources Coordination:
+Biological Resources Coordination

 - On November 28, 2018, Robert Stanley attended a field visit with Jessica Thaggard and Robert Blizard.
 CDFW was the only agency present at this field meeting.
-Caltrans presented the initial scope and discussed the Project timeline and occurrences of federally listed species in the Project vicinity. - Jessica Thaggard (Caltrans biologist) requested technical assistance from John Cleckler of the USFWS for the proposed Project on January 7, 2019. - Jessica Thaggard contacted NMFS liaison Darren Howe on January 7, 2019, to request informal consultation for the presence of CCC steelhead and associated designated critical habitat within Dry Creek. - Jessica Thaggard contacted CDFW liaison Robert Stanley on January 7, 2019, to request informal consultation to discuss the occurrence of state-listed species within the Project vicinity. - Jessica Thaggard contacted USFWS liaison John Cleckler on May 13, 2019, to set up a field visit to discuss the effects determination of CRLF and California freshwater shrimp. - Caltrans biologists Jessica Thaggard and Rachel Roberts met with CDFW liaison Robert Stanley on July 10, 2019, in the field to discuss presence of FYLF, CFS, and Swainson's hawk. - Caltrans biologist Jessica Thaggard and Robert Blizard met with USFWS liaison John Cleckler on July 25, 2019, in the field to discuss presence of CRLF, CFS and listed plants. - Caltrans biologist Jessica Thaggard and Robert Blizard met with CDFW liaison Robert Stanley during office hours on November 19, 2019, to discuss effects determinations.
-Robert Stanley said the primary environmental concern for CDFW is with freshwater shrimp at Dry Creek Bridge. - Caltrans biologist Jessica Thaggard contacted U.S. Army Corps of Engineers (USACE) liaison, Daniel Breen, on November 21, 2019, to discuss ordinary high
+Caltrans presented the initial scope and discussed the Project timeline and occurrences of federally listed species in the Project vicinity. - Jessica Thaggard (Caltrans biologist) requested technical assistance from John Cleckler of the USFWS for the proposed Project on January 7, 2019. - Jessica Thaggard contacted NMFS liaison Darren Howe on January 7, 2019, to request informal consultation for the presence of CCC steelhead and associated designated critical habitat within Dry Creek.

-- water mark (OHWM) and jurisdictional waters at Perfume Creek Bridge.
+- Jessica Thaggard contacted CDFW liaison Robert Stanley on January 7, 2019, to request informal consultation to discuss the occurrence of state-listed species within the Project vicinity. - Jessica Thaggard contacted USFWS liaison John Cleckler on May 13, 2019, to set up a field visit to discuss the effects determination of CRLF and California freshwater shrimp. - Caltrans biologists Jessica Thaggard and Rachel Roberts met with CDFW liaison Robert Stanley on July 10, 2019, in the field to discuss presence of FYLF, CFS, and Swainson's hawk. - Caltrans biologist Jessica Thaggard and Robert Blizard met with USFWS liaison John Cleckler on July 25, 2019, in the field to discuss presence of CRLF, CFS and listed plants. - Caltrans biologist Jessica Thaggard and Robert Blizard met with CDFW liaison Robert Stanley during office hours on November 19, 2019, to discuss effects determinations.
+Robert Stanley said the primary environmental concern for CDFW is with freshwater shrimp at Dry Creek Bridge. - Caltrans biologist Jessica Thaggard contacted U.S. Army Corps of Engineers (USACE) liaison, Daniel Breen, on November 21, 2019, to discuss ordinary high water mark (OHWM) and jurisdictional waters at Perfume Creek Bridge.
 A site visit was set up for December 4, 2019. - Caltrans biologist Jessica Thaggard met with USACE liaison Daniel Breen on December 4, 2019, at Craig Creek, Perfume Creek, and Dry Creek.
-During this field visit, USACE determined that Perfume Creek had an OHWM and was not a wetland.
+During this field visit, USACE determined that Perfume Creek had an OHWM and was not a wetland. - Caltrans submitted a Biological Assessment to USFWS on May 6, 2020 for review and requested concurrence with the findings presented therein. - Caltrans received the Biological Opinion (BO) for this Project from USFWS on July 8, 2020. - Caltrans submitted a request for a Letter of Concurrence (LOC) on the BO to NMFS on September 15, 2020.
+Caltrans received the LOC on October 14, 2020.

-Tribal Resources Coordination:
+Tribal Resources Coordination

-• Formal notification of local tribes began with initial consultation letters sent out on November 14, 2018.
-Coordination is ongoing.
+- Formal notification of local tribes began with initial consultation letters sent out on November 14, 2018.
+Coordination is ongoing. - Section 106 of the National Historic Preservation Act (NHPA) and Assembly Bill 52 consultation was initiated with letters to local Native American tribes on November 9, 2018 and is ongoing.